astrydern/astrydern/README.md

 - 📹 Passionate for writing and directing films.
 - 🖥️ I spend my free-time learning various programming languages including HTML, Lua and Java.
 - 🎮 Currently workshopping various indie-game projects with my friends.
-- 🤖 Training to be a programmer for robotics team 973, "The Graybots".
+- 🤖 Training to be a programmer for robotics team 973, "The Greybots".

 <!---
 astrydern/astrydern is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.